 Everybody was waiting for this deal to happen at the trade deadline.
 Now, everyone is expecting it this off-season.

 Karlsson, one year away from unrestricted free agency, had suggested earlier in the season that he would be seeking top dollar on his next deal, echoing comments from Los Angeles’s Drew Doughty (more on him later).
-He would certainly be the most attractive player for any of the other 30 teams to add via trade, and with Ottawa struggling and considering some form of a rebuild, the Swedish defenceman was linked to various teams including Vegas and San Jose at the deadline.
+Karlsson would certainly be the most attractive player for any of the other 30 teams to add via trade, and with Ottawa struggling and considering some form of a rebuild, the Swedish defenceman was linked to various teams, including Vegas and San Jose, at the deadline.

 Karlsson can sign an extension with Ottawa as soon as July 1, and if he’s not dealt by then we could quickly get a better idea of how likely it is he’ll stick around.
 The Sens are facing the prospect of paying him $10 million or more on his next deal, which may become a sticking point.
-The Senators are already picking fourth overall at the draft, but have to give up next year’s pick to Colorado, so they could use Karlsson to load up on futures and offset that loss.
-If they act, it better be a can’t-miss, home run return along the lines of what Colorado got in the Matt Duchene trade — but much better.
+The Senators also elected to keep the fourth overall pick to take Brady Tkachuk, meaning their 2019 first-rounder goes to Colorado, so the team would prefer to not finish in the basement next season.

 For his part, Karlsson shot down any notion he wanted out of Ottawa.